Sabzevar: History

 The history of Sabzevar goes back to the 1st millennium BC.
 Ancient remains include fire-temple Azarbarzin which is still visible.

 After the Mongol invasion of Iran, the city was the first part of Iran that moved towards its freedom, under the lead of the Sarbedaran movement.

-In 14th century Timur invaded Iran and destroyed the city completely.
-Contemporary sources mention 90,000 people having been murdered by Timur.
-After killing all men in the town, he cut their heads and made 3 pyramids of the heads, in what is now the modern Sarberiz (meaning "Place of heads") square.

 Sabzevar Province had been lost by the Safavids to the Uzbeks of Transoxiana, but was regained following a Safavid counter-offensive around 1600, along with Herat and Farah.

 The city suffered a flash flood in April 2020.

 Demographics

 Population

 In 1937 when Iran was ruled by Reza Shah, Sabzevar was the second most populated city in the 9th county.
 According to the census of 2017, Sabzevar is Iran's 34th most populous city.

 At the time of the 2006 National Census, the city's population was 208,172 in 57,024 households.
 The following census in 2011 counted 231,557 people in 70,422 households.
 The 2016 census measured the population of the city as 243,700 people in 74,757 households.